marcwieland95/documentation/html.md

 <a name="introduction"></a>
 ## [Introduction](#introduction)

-The HTML serivce is fork of [Laravel HTML 4.2](https://laravel.com/docs/4.2/html) component.
+The HTML service is fork of [Laravel HTML 4.2](https://laravel.com/docs/4.2/html) component.
 It provides various functions for rapidly building application forms.

 <a name="opening-a-form"></a>
 ## [Opening A Form](#opening-a-form)